sahkaman/opintojaksokuvaus-jamk/TTKW0110 Tietoturvakontrollien suunnittelu ja toteutus.md

 Hylätty 0: Ei hallitse aihealuetta

 Excellent 5:
-The student shows in practice that he or she knows and understands theory on data security control design and implementation in an environment exceptionally.
+The student shows in practice that he or she knows and understands the theory on data security control design and its implementation in an environment exceptionally
 The student can exceptionally design data security controls needed in an environment.
 The student can exceptionally well implement his or her data security control designs in practice in a technical environment.

 Very good 4:
-The student shows in practice that he or she knows and understands theory on data security control design and implementation in an environment very well.
+The student shows in practice that he or she knows and understands theory on data security control design and its implementation in an environment very well.
 The student can commendably design data security controls needed in an environment.
 The student can commendably implement his or her data security control designs in practice in a technical environment.

 Good 3:
-The student shows in practice that he or she knows and understands theory on data security control design and implementation in an environment well.
+The student shows in practice that he or she knows and understands theory on data security control design and its implementation in an environment well.
 The student can design data security controls needed in an environment.
 The student can implement his or her data security control designs in practice in a technical environment.

 Satisfactory 2:
-The student shows in practice that he or she knows and understands the basics of data security control design and implementation in an environment.
+The student shows in practice that he or she knows and understands the basics of data security control design and its implementation in an environment.
 The student can design the basic data security controls needed in an environment.
 The student can implement the basics of his or her data security control designs in practice in a technical environment.